omarnabulsi16/pyhtonmariogame/README.md

 # Python Mario Game

 Controls:
-  - left and right arrow keys to move
+  - arrow keys to move and jump
-  - 'a' to jump
-  - 's' to shoot fireballs
+  - 'space bar' to shoot fireballs